ese5160/a14g-final-submission-s25-t17-circuitbreaker/README.md

 ## 4. Project Photos & Screenshots

 ## Codebase

-- A link to your final embedded C firmware codebases
+- A link to your final embedded C firmware codebases:
-- A link to your Node-RED dashboard code
+- A link to your Node-RED dashboard code: http://20.83.165.177:1880/#flow/f0b6c745df1e85c5
-- Links to any other software required for the functionality of your device
+- Links to any other software required for the functionality of your device: